Nictiz/Nictiz-tooling-testscripts/generate/README.md

 - Fixed a bug where an attribute in a non nts-namespace (for example `@xsi:*`) caused the process to crash.

 ### 1.1.3
-- Fixed a bug where the `-Dtestscripttools.localdir` property did not work as expected.
+- Fixed a bug where the `-Dtestscripttools.local` property did not work as expected.

 ### 1.1.2
 - Enabled `<nts:parameter>` within `<nts:component>` to be given an empty value.